-TM460 Biblical Theology of Worship 3 credits
+TM460 Biblical Theology of Worship

 This course explores the biblical and historical foundations of worship.
 Students will develop their own theology of worship, grounding it biblically and theologically.
-This course is the theological culmination of the Worship Arts degree, in lieu of TM466.
+This course is the theological culmination of the Worship Arts degree, in lieu of TM466 or TM498/499.
 Prerequisites: TM362 and TM366, or instructor approval.
 (Writing Intensive) (Fall/Odd Years)